soulisalmed/biff/README.md

 ```

-## Recommandations for pdf highlighting on the reMarkable tablet
+## Recommendations for pdf highlighting on the reMarkable tablet

   * On reMarkable, use the Highlighter.
 All the other tools will not (and should not) be detected by biff.
   * Make sure to cover all the text you want to extract.
 Partly covered text will not be extracted.